lcy0604/QT-TextSR/README.md

 Coming soon.

-Due to being busy with work after graduation, the code will be open-sourced by March at the latest.
+The original code of QT-TextSR is open-sourced.
+The guidance and the pretrained model will be released in this month.